Rajagiri: Academics

 Its flagship institution, the Rajagiri College of Social Sciences, was established in 1955 at Rajagiri in Kalamassery.
 The Rajagiri Higher Secondary School was founded in 1964.
 The continuous quality and balance of the school's curricular instruction and extracurricular activities has made it the most sought after school in the Ernakulam district.
 Rajagiri has established its presence in the Middle-East through its collaboration in bringing up Rajagiri International School, Dubai.
 Rajagiri province is now collaborating with Confident Group, a major Indian business conglomerate, in establishing a campus of the school at the Confident Canopus township in Bangalore (The deal has been paused, for now).

-Rajagiri Vidyapeetham
+Faculties and Institutions

-The Rajagiri Vidyapeetham (Vidyapeetham meaning 'seat of knowledge' in the Sanskrit language and translates to "University" in English) was established in 2001 with the institution of three schools - Rajagiri School of Engineering and Technology (RSET), Rajagiri School of Management (RSOM) and the Rajagiri International School for Education and Research (RISER) in its Rajagiri Valley campus.
-The undergraduate and post graduate programs at these are all currently affiliated to the Mahatma Gandhi University.
 The Rajagiri vidyapeetham is envisaged as a wide network of institutions and centers providing quality education from the pre-primary level to doctoral recognition through specialised and super-specialised study, and seeking alternatives to the conventional mainstream efforts.
 As of late 2009, the institutions that come under the common umbrella of Rajagiri Vidyapeetham are: